noboruma/s1h/README.md

 ![main output](.github/assets/search.png)

-- If you press `enter` and it will automatically use the configured authentication method (password or SSH key) to establish the connection.
+- When you press `enter` and it will automatically use the configured authentication method (password or SSH key) to establish the connection.
 This opens a new shell on the remote host.

-- If you press `c` it will give the option to upload a file to one or multiple selected host:
+- When you press `c` it will give the option to upload a file to one or multiple selected host:
 ![main output](.github/assets/upload.png)

-- If you press `C` it will give the option to download a file from one or multiple selected host:
+- When you press `C` it will give the option to download a file from one or multiple selected host:
 ![main output](.github/assets/download.png)

-- If you press `m` it will select the current entry for multi selection.
+- When you press `m` it will select the current entry for multi selection.

-- If you press `M` it will deselect everything.
+- When you press `M` it will deselect multi-select entries.

-- If you press `e` you can execute a simple command to one or multiple selected host.
+- When you press `e` you can execute a simple command to one or multiple selected host.

 ### CLI mode

-It is also possible to use `s1h` as a CLI to shell and copy files.
+On top of password management, it is also possible to use `s1h` as a CLI to shell and copy files.
 This approach might be more convenient if you rely on shell history to pass things around.
 Mostly this approach helps with password managements.
 ```